LucaPesaresi/Clipper/README.md

 # Utilities

-I recommend to insert clipper as new environment variable (set as variable name 'clipper' and as value the full path of the application clippe.exe) so you can execute the script on every place or simply with the shell win + r -> clipper "done"
+I recommend to insert clipper as new environment variable (set as variable name 'clipper' and as value the full path of the application clipper.exe) so you can execute the script on every place or simply with the shell win + r -> clipper "done"

 If you have any problems with the clipper.exe you can simply use the batch file clipper.bat